maester365/maester/docs/docs/tests/maester/MT.1015.md

 ---
-title: MT.1015
+title: MT.1015 - At least one Conditional Access policy is configured to block access for unknown or unsupported device platforms
-description: At least one Conditional Access policy is configured to block access for unknown or unsupported device platforms
+description: Checks if the tenant has at least one Conditional Access policy is configured to block access for unknown or unsupported device platforms.
 slug: /tests/MT.1015
 ---